gardehal/3d-printing/created/metric-screws/screw-thread-tests.md

   - Threads are larger than previous design.

 - Conclusions:
-  - Seems like previous designs, assuming that is the correct Mx screws, are too fine threadded to be printed.
+  - Seems like previous designs, assuming that is the correct Mx screws, are too fine threaded to be printed.
-  - Ideally the real world Mx scews would be used, so printed parts can be changed with metal parts without any fuzz.
+  - Ideally the real world Mx screws would be used, so printed parts can be changed with metal parts without any fuzz.
   - New design is more printer friendly.
   - Test new design scaled up to M8 and down to M6 and M4.
   - Test new design extruder minimum size.